furqan-cloud-dev/swift-serverless-rest-api-aws-lambda-swift-runtime-linux2-arm64/README.md

 </BR>
 Working on JWT authorization integration.
 Options are: </BR>
-APIGateway Authorizer for any specific route</BR>
+- APIGateway Authorizer for any specific route</BR>
-Custom implementation is pretty much dynamic.
+- Custom implementation is pretty much dynamic.
 Using JWT Library dependency but it may add an additional cold start time for boot up. </BR>

+</BR>Any Feedback, suggestion, improvisation is welcomed</BR>

 </BR></BR>
 regards, </BR>